lzylucy/4dgen/README.md

 We release 50 demonstrations each for 3 tasks StoreCerealBoxUnderShelf, PutSpatulaOnTableFromUtensilCrock, and PlaceAppleFromBowlIntoBin in the Large Behavior Model (LBM) simulation.
 Each demonstration includes RGB-D observations (and robot actions) from 16 different camera poses, sampled from the upper hemisphere positioned above the workstation.
 All data can be downloaded [here](https://real.stanford.edu/4dgen/data/).

 Checkpoints for pre-trained Stable Video Diffusion (SVD) and VAE can be found [here](https://real.stanford.edu/4dgen/checkpoints/).

+In addition, we release fine-tuned VAE encoders for pointmaps and RGB images on our simulation dataset [here](https://real.stanford.edu/4dgen/checkpoints/VAE/), which outputs better latent representations for the specific robotic tasks they're trained on.

+Checkpoints for 4D video generation models can be found [here](https://real.stanford.edu/4dgen/checkpoints/outputs/).

 ## Finetune VAE
 ```console